 What is Minimally Invasive Dentistry?

-As part of our conservative treatment philosophy, we use less invasive dental procedures whenever possible.
 The emphasis is on dedicated homecare, regular hygiene and recare visits, and prevention.

 Minimally invasive dentistry is also about performing the least amount of dentistry needed to restore teeth to their normal condition and strength.
 This includes: